Accidents Caused by Truck Driver Drug Use

 Get The Money You’re Owed After a Crash Caused By a Drunk Driving Truck Driver

 Companies that employ drunk or drugged drivers may bear financial liability for their drivers’ dangerous behavior.
 If you or someone you love has been injured in a Texas crash with a drunk truck driver, get help filing a claim for the money you’re owed.
 Contact the determined and effective Houston truck accident lawyer Charles J. Argento at (713) 225-5050 for a free evaluation of your truck accident claim.

 Time Pressures May Compel Truck Drivers to Use Drugs to Stay Alert

 Semi-trucks, big rigs, and other large commercial trucks require training, skill, and careful focus to operate safely.
 Truck drivers have a lot to lose by being involved in a serious crash or being arrested for driving under the influence.
 That said, they also face a great deal of pressure to deliver their cargo quickly—even when it means putting themselves and others at risk by driving after too little sleep.

 Some drivers counter the effects of drowsiness by using stimulants to stay awake behind the wheel.
 These drugs are not an effective substitute for getting a full night’s sleep.
 Truck drivers who use stimulants may be able to remain awake, but these drugs can impair drivers’ judgment and focus, making them a different but equally dangerous threat to public safety.

-Houston truck accident lawyer Charles J. Argento is well-equipped to investigate and pursue claims against drugged truck drivers.
+Houston truck accident lawyer at Charles J. Argento & Associates is well-equipped to investigate and pursue claims against drugged truck drivers.
 His team of investigators will look for evidence of drug use, such as toxicology reports and eyewitness testimony, to prove that a truck driver’s impairment behind the wheel resulted in the accident that caused your injuries.